What is the SCA Program?

-The SCA Program operates out of the eHealth Centre of Excellence (eCE), and is funded by the Ministry of Health and Long-Term Care to support the implementation of the Ocean eReferral Network.
+The SCA Program operates out of the eHealth Centre of Excellence (eCE), and is funded by the Ministry of Health and Long-Term Care (MOHLTC) to support the implementation of the Ocean eReferral Network.
 The overall focus of this work is intended to simplify the referral process by allowing primary care providers and their staﬀ to search, ﬁnd and send referrals electronically – ultimately saving time and improving patient communication.

 What are the benefits of eReferral?

 - Integration with Telus Practice Solutions, Oscar and Accuro Electronic Medical Records (EMRs) so you can send referrals quickly and directly.

 - Standardized referral forms are updated automatically with pre-populated information from your EMR.

 - Referral status real-time updates within most EMRs.

 - Reduces administrative tasks, such as the need to make follow-up calls.